JACKSONVILLE, Fla. – There are proper ways to display an American flag and dispose of one respectfully.

 - Before you print out your office newsletter, know you should never print a picture of the flag on anything meant to be thrown away.

-- An American flag should never be used in advertisements -- either print or television.
+- An American flag should never be used in advertisements -- either in print or on television.

 Never dip the American flag to any other flag.
 This grew out of what became a 100-year tradition of athletes at the Olympic Games dipping their flag to the host nation as a sign of respect.
 That doesn’t happen in the United States.